 Pamir Marco Polo Argali Sheep

-Marco Polo Sheep, also known as the Pamir Argali Sheep, are found in Tajikistan and Kyrgyzstan.
+Marco Polo Sheep, also known as the Pamir Argali Sheep, are found in the mountains of Asia.
 We have been working with a fantastic outfitter for Marco Polo hunts since 1999 and have sent over 100 clients on these high altitude adventures with him.
 He received the Atcheson’s Professional Hunter of the Year Award in 2012 and has led many hunters in to the Pamir and Tian Shan Mountains ranges in search of Pamir Argali (Marco Polo), Kyrgyz Argali (Hume Argali) and Tian Shan Argali.

 The hunting takes place in some of the world highest altitudes and base camps are often at 10,000 to 14,000 feet and game can use mountainous landscape that reaches 16,000 feet or more.
 Preparing yourself for the rigors of this hunt can mean the difference between success and failure.
 It will be a physically demanding hunt.
 Horses are used to move hunters from the sheep camp far into the mountains.
 Horses really help you make the climb.
 Some camps and terrain allow for the use of 4-wheel drive jeeps.
 In moderate terrain, driving 100 miles a day or more is common.
 In such open terrain, expect long and intricate stalks.
 Some camps can only be reached by helicopter and the hunting by horseback or on foot, the same as some sheep hunts in North America.